-Choose your favorite genre of movies, collect some DVD’s and spend some time reminiscing about the golden age of Hollywood!
+Choose your favorite genre of movies and TV shows.
+Collect some DVD’s and spend some time reminiscing about the golden age of Hollywood!
 Comedies are my favorite because no matter how bad a day may be – humor can somehow always make it better.

 Outdoor Picnics / Meals